-No industry has been left untouched by the COVID-19 pandemic.
-The impact on the food and beverage industry however has been two-fold.
-We had the complete shutdown of pubs, restaurants and food outlets; which saw them ground to a halt.
-And conversely, we saw an upsurge in demand for packaged food and beverages.
+No industry was left untouched by the COVID-19 pandemic.
+The impact on the food and beverage industry however was two-fold – we saw the complete shutdown of pubs, restaurants and food outlets but an upsurge in demand for packaged food and beverages.

 What Benefits Can Businesses in the Food and Beverage Industry Expect from ERP?

 ERP helps automate and integrate your company’s core business elements to increase efficiency and simplify operations.
 It also consolidates real-time data from different departments to provide a 360-degree view of your company; empowering you to control all your processes from a single, centralized hub.

 And, of course, ERP software aids compliance, ensures product traceability and enables you to maximise productivity and profitability.

 Below we outline just some of the benefits ERP can bring to the food and beverage sector.